Maria Anna Mozart Award

 General Description

-Launched in 2016, the Maria Anna Mozart Award supports the work of Canadian women composers, providing $10,000 for Symphony Nova Scotia to commission and perform a new symphonic work by a Canadian woman every two years.
+Launched in 2016, the Maria Anna Mozart Award supports the work of Canadian women composers, providing $10,000 for Symphony Nova Scotia to commission and perform a new symphonic work by a Canadian woman.
 The Award recipient will compose an original orchestral work for performance by Symphony Nova Scotia during an upcoming concert.
-The Maria Anna Mozart Award is the only symphony-sponsored award in Canada exclusively for women composers.
+The Maria Anna Mozart Award is the first symphony-sponsored award in Canada exclusively for women composers.

 Selection Process